+These gluten-free, vegan almond and coconut oat bars with bananas and dates are perfect for breakfast and lunchboxes for kids and adults alike!
 These hearty bars are our go-to breakfast and snack.
 They make for a perfect finger food for the little hands and are super easy to make with simple ingredients.
-Just like with these pumpkin oat bread and banana date bread, it can be enjoyed as is or with all kinds of toppings.
 Texturally, these bars are chewy and moist.
 It’s not the prettiest on the eyes but boy will their (and adults, alike) little tummies love it!

 As you can see in the directions, you can adjust the thickness to your liking.
 However, I’ve found that my baby does better when it’s thinner, not to mention it’s also helpful when he decides to shove multiple pieces into his mouth.
 Tell me my baby isn’t the only one who does this!